Nykaa Fashion Cart Revamp

 Problem 3

-Users were forced to leave the cart to decide
+Users had to leave the cart to make a decision

 Problem 4: